Lewis F. Powell Jr.: Virginia government, 1951–1970

 The Richmond School Board had no authority at the time to force integration, however, as control over attendance policies had been transferred to the state government.
-Powell, like most white Southern leaders of his day, did not speak out against the state's defiance, but fostered a close relationship with many black leaders, such as civil rights lawyer Oliver Hill, some of whom offered key support for Powell's Supreme Court nomination.
+Powell, like most white Southern leaders of his day, did not speak out against the state's defiance, but he fostered close working relationships with many black leaders, such as civil rights lawyer Oliver Hill, some of whom offered key support for Powell's Supreme Court nomination.
 In 1990, Powell swore in Virginia's first black governor, Douglas Wilder.

-From 1961 to 1969, Powell served on the Virginia Board of Education; he was Chairman from 1968 to 1969.
+From 1961 to 1969, Powell served on the Virginia Board of Education; he was president from 1968 to 1969.